nopnop2002/esp-idf-st7789/README.md

 # About 7Pin Module
 There are two types of ST7789 breakouts.
 One has a CS pin and one does not have a CS pin.
-I think there is an electrical problem with breakouts without CS pins.
+I think there is an electrical problem with the reset circuit in the breakout without the CS pin.
 If you do not insert a resistor between Vcc and RESET, it will not work.
 I used a 100 ohm resistor.
 If you know the cause, please let me know.